Joe Lewis (businessman): Art collection

 Lewis bought Francis Bacon's Triptych 1974–1977 in 2008 for £26.3 million, then a record for postwar artwork bought in Europe.
 In November 2018 Joe Lewis sold his Portrait of an Artist (Pool with Two Figures) by David Hockney in Christie's salesroom for $90.3 million.

-Lewis is the owner of several versions of Arturo Di Modica's Charging Bull, including the original, which the artist installed during the middle of the night on 15 December 1989 on Wall Street with no prior permission from the authorities.
+Lewis is the owner of several versions of Arturo Di Modica's Charging Bull, possibly including the original, which the artist installed during the middle of the night on 15 December 1989 on Wall Street with no prior permission from the authorities.
+Lewis, however, claims as of 2026 not to own the original version of the statue installed on Bowling Green.